Through the Blue

 Sunglasses are especially necessary in the Greek sun.
 Roshambo Baby sunglasses are Italian-made, unbreakable, polarized and free from BPA, phthalates and lead.
 Also high on style and with a slightly sturdier feel are Babiators.

-For swimming adventures in the sea, mask-type goggles like the Aquasphere offers 180 degree panoramic vision to facilitate underwater explorations.
+For swimming adventures in Greece’s crystal clear waters, mask-type goggles like the Aquasphere offers 180 degree panoramic vision to facilitate underwater explorations.

 Most floatation devices (swim floats and vests) are designed for the pool.
 In the open water, use a coast guard approved life jacket so they can swim confidently as the seabed drops.